 NIDA Neuroproteomics Center

-As the number of life science databases and analytic tools increase, the interoperation of such databases and tools has become important.
-The growing number, heterogeneity, and variety of databases and tools have posed a major interoperability challenge.
-We tackle this challenge by exploring efficient and innovative approaches involving the use of XML, semantic web, metadata, distributed computing, and high performance computing.
-We have been collaborating with many faculty members in different departments and core facilities including Genetics, Biology, Computer Science, Biostatistics, Yale Keck Microarray Facility, and Yale Keck Protein Profiling Facility.
-Our research is carried out in the context of integrating and analyzing: a) microarray data, b) proteomics data including mass spectrometry (MS) data, c) allele frequency data, d) yeast genome data, and e) neuroscience data.
-Related projects include: a) Yale Microarray Database (YMD), b) Yale Protein Expression Database (YPED), c) Allele Frequency Database (ALFRED), d) YeastHub, and e) SenseLab.
+As the number of life science databases and analytic tools increase, the interoperation of such databases and tools has become important and challenging.
+We tackle this challenge by exploring efficient and innovative approaches involving the use of ontologies, semantic web, metadata, natural language processing and high performance computing.
+Dr. Cheung has been collaborating with many faculty members in different departments and core facilities including Genetics, Biology, Computer Science, Biostatistics, and Yale Keck Protein Profiling Facility.
+His research has been carried out in the context of integrating and analyzing: a) genomics data, b) proteomics data including mass spectrometry (MS) data, c) immunology data and d) neuroscience data.

 Extensive Research Description

-- Yale Microarray Database: An institution-wide database for use by microarray researchers at Yale and outside of Yale
+- Yale Protein Expression Database (YPED).
+YPED is an institution-wide database for use by proteomics researchers at Yale and outside of Yale

 - Ryslik GA, Cheng Y, Cheung KH, Modis Y, Zhao H. (2013) Utilizing protein structure to identify non-random somatic mutations.
 BMC Bioinformatics 14:190.